K2eatures/kreatures-framework/README.md

 To make new Components, Operators or EnvironmentBehaviors usable, you have to manifest them within a **Plugin**.
-To do so, create a new class that extends *com.github.kreatures.core.KReaturesPluginAdapter*, add the anotation **@PluginImplementation** to your class and override the suitable methods, where you insert your own classes.
+To do so, create a new class that extends *com.github.kreatures.core.KReaturesPluginAdapter*, add the Java-annotation **@PluginImplementation** to your class and override the suitable methods, where you insert your own classes.

 ## The Island scenario